 Susan M. Collins is the Edward M. Gramlich Collegiate Professor of Public Policy, professor of economics, and former dean of the Ford School (2007-17).
-Before coming to Michigan, she was a professor of economics at Georgetown University and a senior fellow in economic studies at the Brookings Institution, where she retains a nonresident affiliation.
+Before coming to Michigan, she was on the economics faculty at Georgetown University and Harvard University, and a senior fellow at the Brookings Institution (where she retains a nonresident affiliation).
 She is an international economist whose research interests center on understanding and fostering economic growth in industrial, emerging market, and developing countries.
 She is currently a member of the Board of Directors of the Federal Reserve Bank of Chicago, a member of the Council on Foreign Relations, and a research associate at the National Bureau of Economic Research.
 She served a term as president of the Association for Professional Schools of International Affairs (APSIA) from 2013-15 and, earlier in her career, as a senior staff economist on the President's Council of Economic Advisers.
-Collins received her bachelor's degree, summa cum laude, in economics from Harvard University and her doctorate from the Massachusetts Institute of Technology.
+Collins received her bachelor's degree, summa cum laude, in economics from Harvard University and her doctorate in economics from the Massachusetts Institute of Technology.